Te Anau Lodge – About us

-Leisurely breakfasts are served in the former chapel, with its stained-glass feature windows, and there is always tea, coffee and cake in the library.
-Wandering through the gardens, watching the sunsets and star gazing are popular guest pursuits.
+Leisurely breakfasts are served in the former Chapel, with its stained-glass feature windows, and there is always tea, coffee and cake in the Library.
+Wandering through the gardens, watching the sunsets and stargazing are popular guest pursuits.

 However you choose to spend your time here with us, the most important thing is that you make yourself feel at home and we are always here to help make your holiday special with our local knowledge.

-- Full breakfast served in chapel
+- Full breakfast served in the Chapel

-- Patio with BBQ facilities
+- Courtyard with BBQ facilities

-- Refreshments complementary
+- Refreshments complimentary

-- Hair dryers, toiletries, heated towel rails and demist mirrors
+- Hairdryers, toiletries, heated towel rails and demist mirrors

 - Central heating